IxI20/pngDoctor/README.md

 add the file name as an arguement without file path when running the python file.

-For a demonstration use test.png in this repository using this command python pngDoc.py test.png
+For a demonstration use test.png in this repository using this command: python pngDoc.py test.png

 Uses